-Mass Protests In Australia Kick Off Global Climate Strike Ahead Of U.N.
+Mass 'Climate Strike' Protests Held Around The World Ahead Of U.N.
 Summit

-Tens of thousands of demonstrators, including many young activists, turned out for rallies across Australia Friday, kicking off what is expected to be a worldwide series of protests to demand action on climate change.
+Hundreds of thousands of demonstrators, including many young activists, turned out for rallies across Australia on Friday, kicking off a day of worldwide protests to demand action on climate change.

 More than 800 marches were planned on Friday in the United States, expected to draw on thousands of young people skipping school.
 Swedish teenage activist Greta Thunberg, the figurehead of the climate school strike movement, is expected to attend a rally in New York's Thomas Paine Park.

-Similar rallies were planned in the United Kingdom, France and Germany and more than two dozen other countries.
+Similar rallies were getting underway in dozens of countries, including the United Kingdom, France and Germany, where Chancellor Angela Merkel plans to announce government measures to reduce greenhouse gas emissions.

 The protests, billed as a "global climate strike," come ahead of a planned U.N.
 Climate Action Summit that begins in New York on Monday.
-In March, a similar protest inspired by Thunberg drew crowds around the world including thousands of young students who skipped school to attend.
+In March, a similar protest inspired by Thunberg drew crowds around the world including thousands of young students who missed school to attend.

-Organizers say some 100,000 people gathered in Melbourne, with at least 50,000 more in Sydney and thousands more in the capital, Canberra, as well as Perth, Brisbane and Adelaide, among other Australian cities.
+Organizers say more than 300,000 people gathered at more than 100 rallies in cities across Australia, most notably in Melbourne, where an estimated 100,000 turned out and Sydney, which reportedly saw 80,000 attend.
+Tens of thousands more are said to have marched in the capital, Canberra, as well as Perth, Brisbane and Adelaide.

 The numbers of participants could not be immediately verified.